Why are video captions important?

 Get ready to be wowed, and to save hours in your video editing: watch as Premiere® automatically cuts the video for you.
 Magic!

-To add captions, pop back to Trint and export the Highlights as an SRT file, then import into Premiere® and the captions will automatically align with your clips
+To add captions or subtitles, pop back to Trint and export the Highlights as an SRT file, then import into Premiere® and the captions or subtitles will automatically align with your clips

 SRT (SubRip Text Format)